This tutorial covers:

 });

-and CustomerRepository
+and the CustomerRepository

-.
+uses a mock value because this is a unit test.
 Here is a complete test for each of the methods:

 // src/customer/customer.service.spec.ts

-import { Test, TestingModule } from "@nestjs/testing";
+import { Test, TestingModule } from '@nestjs/testing';

-import { getRepositoryToken } from "@nestjs/typeorm";
+import { getRepositoryToken } from '@nestjs/typeorm';

-import { Repository } from "typeorm";
+import { Repository } from 'typeorm';

-import { CustomerModel } from "./customer.model";
+import { CustomerModel } from './customer.entity';

-import { CustomerService } from "./customer.service";
+import { CustomerService } from './customer.service';

 type MockType<T> = {